 How to Safely Heat a Tent

 There’s a few things you can do to heat up tents in cold weather without lighting a candle or fire heaters.
-That’s two things to never do.
+That’s two things to never do, by the way.

 To stay as warm as possible in tents, you should: